 Since the inception of the ministry, we have delivered over 500 blankets to Children’s Healthcare of Atlanta.

-The next Mission Trip to Kingston, Jamaica is set for February 12-20, 2018.
-Mark your calendars now to spend time working with the poor with the Missionaries of the Poor (MOP) founded by Father Richard Ho Lung.
+The next Mission Trip to Kingston, Jamaica, is February 11 – 18, 2019 was a success!
+Consider joining us next year in 2020 to spend time working with the poor with the Missionaries of the Poor (MOP) founded by Father Richard Ho Lung.
 This spiritual experience combines the power of prayer and reflection with service to the poorest of the poor.

 The All Saints Pro-Life committee is one of the most active parish pro-life groups in the Archdiocese, as we continue to promote and implement the Church’s theology of respecting life.
 Your participation is not only encouraged but necessary as we battle the culture of death that has permeated our society.
 Come join us on the side of truth as we make positive change through prayer, education, civil action and fund raising.
 Your involvement can be minimal or fully committed, yet either way you will save the lives of unborn babies.
 We know what side of the abortion issue Jesus is on.
 What side are you on?